PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Quick start guide

 The \py{Earth} node must contain a map with necessary entries to compute the probability at some location on Earth.
 Consequently, it requires an entry for the depth under the Earth's surface, \py{depth}, and either a nadir angle \py{eta} or a \py{latitude}.
-In addition, if the \py{Solar} node is not present in the \yaml file, a neutrino state is required as the \py{state} entry, as well as an entry to specify in which basis it is, \py{basis: "flavour"} (coherent) or \py{basis: "mass"} (incoherent).
+In addition, if the \py{Solar} node is not present in the \yaml file, a neutrino state is required as the \py{state} entry (see below for an example), as well as an entry to specify in which basis it is, \py{basis: "flavour"} (coherent) or \py{basis: "mass"} (incoherent).
 If the entry \py{antinu: True} is select, the computations will be performed for an antineutrino.
-One can select a custom Earth density profile by providing a density file with the entry \py{density}, as well as choose to use either the numerical or analytical computation of the evolutor with \py{evolution: "numerical"} or \py{evolution: "analytical"} (the latter being the default).
+One can provide a user-defined Earth density profile by providing a density file with the entry \py{density}, and indicate whether the density comes from tabulated data, with the entry \py{tabulated_density} or from a custom analytical expression, with the entry \py{custom_density}.
+It is also possible to choose either the numerical or analytical computation of the evolutor with \py{evolution: "numerical"} or \py{evolution: "analytical"} (the latter being the default).
 Lastly, if the entry \py{latitude} is present, the probabilities will be computed integrated over exposure, and thus one provides entries to modify the normalization, days interval, number of samples, exposure file and exposure angle (see Section \ref{sec:time_integration} for the meaning of these quantities) with the options \py{exposure_normalized} (\py{True} or \py{False}), \py{exposure_time} ([\py{d1},\py{d2}]), \py{exposure_samples} (number of samples), \py{exposure_file} (path) and \py{exposure_angle} (\py{"Nadir"}, \py{"Zenith"} or \py{"CosZenith"}), respectively.
 An example \yaml file with only the earth node can be seen below

 \begin{lstpy} Energy: 20

 Neutrinos: dm21: 7.42e-05 dm3l: 2.51e-03 theta12: 5.83638e-01 theta23: 8.5521e-01 theta13: 1.49575e-01 delta: 3.40339

 Earth: state: [0.4, 0.2, 0.6] basis: "flavour" eta: 0.8 depth: 3000 \end{lstpy}